smatechnologies/ibm-i-agent-docs/docs/restricted-mode/operations.md

 4. Restarts LSAM communications using the STRSMASYS utility command.
 5. Registers a failed job transaction for the Restricted Mode job that will be sent via normal LSAM communications.
 6. *(Optional)* Also runs whatever is the latest ON_ERROR Script command that might have been included in the Script.
 If there is no ON_ERROR Action code in the Script, then no additional commands or actions are performed by Restricted Mode operations.
-7. Stores the job logs of the failing Restricted Mode process and of the job that signaled Restricted Mode to start (the name of the job being tracked in OpCon/xps for Restricted Mode operations control).
+7. Stores the job logs of the failing Restricted Mode process and of the job that signaled Restricted Mode to start (the name of the job being tracked in OpCon for Restricted Mode operations control).
 These job logs can be viewed from the LSAM environment's command entry line using the LSADSPLOG utility command.
 8. Ends the Restricted Mode program and forces the console interactive job to end by producing a job log and signing off the SMASAV user profile.

 ## Caution: Restricted Mode Process Failures